CapyMOA: Efficient Machine Learning for Data Streams and Online Continual Learning in Python: Abstract

 \section{Abstract}

-CapyMOA is an open-source library designed for efficient machine learning on streaming data.
-It provides a structured framework for real-time learning and evaluation, featuring a flexible data representation.
-CapyMOA includes an extensible architecture that allows integration with external frameworks such as MOA and PyTorch, facilitating hybrid learning approaches that combine traditional online algorithms with deep learning techniques.
-By emphasizing adaptability, scalability, and usability, CapyMOA allows researchers and practitioners to tackle dynamic learning challenges across various domains.
+CapyMOA is an open-source Python library for efficient machine learning on data streams and online continual learning.
+It provides a structured framework for real-time learning, supporting adaptive models that evolve over time.
+CapyMOA's architecture allows integration with frameworks such as MOA, scikit-learn and PyTorch, enabling the combination of high-performance online algorithms with modern deep learning techniques.
+By emphasizing efficiency, scalability, and usability, CapyMOA allows researchers and practitioners to tackle dynamic learning challenges across various domains.
+Website: \url{https://capymoa.org}.
+GitHub: \url{https://github.com/adaptive-machine-learning/CapyMOA}.